-If the address in destination address field has been reached and the length is not two, the next address in the source route replaces the address in the destination address field, and that address is deleted from the source route and the length is reduced by four.
+If the address in destination address field has been reached and this option's length is not two, the next address in the source route replaces the address in the destination address field, and is deleted from the source route and this option's length is reduced by four.
+(The Internet Header Length Field must be changed also.)